Medicare is one of the most important payers in the U.S. health care system. It is health insurance for the elderly and has four parts – A, B, C & D.

 1. Inpatient Diagnosis Related Groups (DRG)

-This is what hospitals are paid, as an average cost, to take care of a patient with a certain disease.
+The DRG is what hospitals are paid, as an average cost, to take care of a patient with a particular disease.

 2. Resource-Based Relative Value Units (RBRVU)

-This is what Medicare paid for physician services.
+The RBRVU determines what Medicare pays for physician services.
 It took into account the time, stress and skill doctors put in to take care of a patient.
 This standard was hard to measure but was eventually implemented by private insurance too.
-Originally physicians used to be paid what is considered “usual, customary and reasonable”.
-When these changes were made, it resulted in spikes of payment growths for other sectors (post-acute, physician services when DRG was addressed).
+Initially, Medicare paid physicians what is considered “usual, customary and reasonable.”
+When Medicare made these changes, it resulted in spikes of payment growths for other sectors (post-acute, physician services when DRG was addressed).

 3. Sustainable Growth Rate (SGR)

 This legislation states that physician payment rate growth shouldn’t exceed the percentage growth of GDP.
-This worked until the economy collapsed in 2001, and the SGR has been greater than GDP ever since.
-Congress has been “freezing the doc fix”, which is a permanent solution to the distortion between what physicians should be and what they currently are.
-If physicians were paid according to SGR, then it would have reduced their payment rates by 25% in 2014.
+This temporary fix worked until the economy collapsed in 2001, and the SGR has been greater than GDP ever since.
+Congress has been “freezing the doc fix,” which is a permanent solution to the distortion between what physicians should be and what they currently are.
+If the government paid physicians according to SGR, then it would have reduced their payment rates by 25% in 2014.
 However, this didn’t happen as Congress elected to ignore the problem again.

 Impact of Medicare

-Medicare forms a large portion of the elderly’s security.
+Medicare forms a significant portion of the elderly’s security.
 Majority of them have incomes less than $22,000 and savings below $77,000.
-40% have more than 3 chronic conditions.
-20% are of the elderly are eligible for Medicare and Medicaid.
+40% have more than three chronic conditions.
+20% of the elderly are eligible for Medicare and Medicaid.